 Legal Defensibility

-Items developed must also be legally defensible to protect the state in the event of a legal challenge.
-To protect the state from liability, each exam should be critically reviewed from a content and psychometric perspective to ensure that the exam was developed according to recognized standards.
+Items developed must also be legally defensible to protect the state from liability in a legal challenge.
+Each exam should be critically reviewed from a content and psychometric perspective to ensure that the exam was developed according to recognized standards.
 Validation procedures for licensing examinations should be designed to comply with content validation requirements of the EEOC’s Uniform Guidelines on Employee Selection Procedures (29 CFR 1607).

-States should require testing vendors to follow and document standardized methods.
-This should include appropriate test development personnel in the process.
-Using the appropriate, credentialed professionals is critical, as there are multiple steps involved in the test development process and various methodologies that can be used for each step.
+States should require testing vendors to follow standardized methods and document their use. including suitabletest development personnel in the process.
+Using appropriate, credentialed professionals is critical, as the test development process involves multiple steps, and various methodologies can be used for each step.
 State licensing directors should discuss all options with qualified professionals.

 Vendor Responsibilities

-Test vendors should be able to meet minimum guidelines for sufficient availability, facilities, personnel and openness in terms of providing information related to their operations.
+Test vendors should be able to meet minimum guidelines for sufficient availability, facilities, personnel and openness of providing information related to their operations.

 The states, and not the test vendors, must be responsible for all examination content and content outlines.
-The vendor should provide accessible information regarding the registration system through the internet, toll-free telephone numbers, interactive voice response, fax, and other available technologies.
-The available information should include permitting candidates to view exam test dates and access forms and content guidelines without requiring prior payment and scheduling of an exam.
+The vendor should provide accessible information regarding the registration system through the internet, toll-free telephone numbers, email, online automated messaging processes, interactive voice response, fax, and other available technologies.
+Available information should allow candidates to view exam test dates and access forms and content guidelines without requiring prior payment and scheduling of an exam.

 The vendor should promptly provide the state with all pertinent information, including prompt notification of any candidate complaints, changes to test administration, conflicts at examination test sites, or other information requested or required by the state.

-The vendor should provide quality, accessible facilities, with an established system of examination site supervision that ensures that competent site administrators consistently provide accurate information to applicants.
+The vendor should provide quality, accessible facilities, with an established system of examination site supervision that ensures competent site administrators are available to consistently provide accurate information to applicants.

 Where a vendor operates test sites in multiple states, the vendor should permit any applicant to take a state’s examination in another state, under the same conditions that would apply if the exam were taken at an in-state location.

-Vendors should be required, on an ongoing basis, to collect the data on customer satisfaction and, if directed by the state, to make those data available to state insurance regulators, the industry, and the public.
+Vendors should be required, to regularly collect data on customer satisfaction and, if directed by the state, to make those data available to state insurance regulators, the industry, and the public.

 Test Administration